xiaopv/xiaopv.github.io/_teaching/2024-spring-mat201.md

 ## Homework

 * Feb.
+8, 2024
+   * Complete Activity 1.6.2 and let me know if you want to present.
+   * Complete Homework 4 in WileyPLUS.

+* Feb.
 6, 2024
    * Complete Activity 1.4.2 (graphing) and let me know if you want to present.
    * Start working on  Homework 4 in WileyPLUS.